-It is well known that cost shocks explain a large fraction of the variance of inflation in standard estimates of medium size new-keynesian models.
+It is well known that cost shocks explain a large fraction of the variance of inflation in standard estimates of medium size New Keynesian models.
 Nevertheless, these costs are typically a residual in the standard specification.
-On the other hand, there is a literature that tries to use identified cost shocks to evaluate different price setting mechanism.
-Our paper adds to the literature that studies the effect of large cost shocks in price setting models with menu costs of price adjustment.
-Early examples of this literature are Gagnon (2009) and Gagnon, López-Salido, and Vincent (2013).
-These papers consider the experience of Mexico in the mid 90's where there was both a large step devaluation (about 40%) as well as changes in the VAT (from 10% to 15%).
-Another similar recent exercise is the one in Karadi and Reiff (2018), which uses changes in the VAT in Hungary.
-In both cases, a version of a menu cost model is used to interpret the micro data underlying the construction of CPI and to compare the predictions of this class of models with the data.
-A related, yet different evidence is the study of the exchange rate pass-through to export and import prices in customs data in Bonadio, Fischer, and Saur (2016) comparing small changes in the Swiss franc's value with the large change that occurred when the Swiss National Bank abandoned its "peg" to the euro in January 2015.
-Finally, Alvarez, Lippi, and Passadore (2016) estimates panel regressions of the short term pass-through of exchange rate changes to consumer prices that include non-linear terms in the size of the exchange rate changes.
-Differently from the previous studies, these panel regressions do not use micro price statistics.
-Relative to Gagnon (2009), Gagnon, López-Salido, and Vincent (2013), and Karadi and Reiff (2018), and motivated by the levels of inflation in Argentina during the period of interest, this paper has a more systematic treatment of the role of the running (or steady state) inflation and of the size of the cost shocks on the level of short term pass-through, and on the overall speed of adjustment.
-Finally, relative to Alvarez et al. (2019) we study a different period of time for Argentina, but more importantly, in this paper we concentrate on the effect that large unexpected cost shocks have on price dynamics, as opposed to the effect of different steady state inflation levels which is the main point of Alvarez et al. (2019).
+On the other hand, there is a literature that tries to use identified cost shocks to evaluate different pricesetting mechanism.
+Our paper adds to the literature that studies the effect of large-cost shocks in price-setting models with menu costs of price adjustment.
+Early examples of this literature are Gagnon (2009) and Gagnon and others (2013).
+These papers consider the experience of Mexico in the mid-90s, when there was both a large step devaluation (about 40%) and changes in the VAT (from 10% to 15%).
+Another similar recent exercise is the one in Karadi and Reiff (2019), which uses changes in the VAT in Hungary.
+In both cases, a version of a menu-cost model is used to interpret the microdata underlying the construction of CPI and to compare the predictions of this class of models with the data.
+A related, yet different evidence, is the study of the exchange-rate passthrough to export and import prices in customs data in Bonadio and others (2016), comparing small changes in the Swiss franc's value with the large change that occurred when the Swiss National Bank abandoned its peg to the euro in January 2015.
+Finally, Álvarez, Lippi, and Passadore (2016) estimate panel regressions of the short-term passthrough of exchange-rate changes to consumer prices that include non-linear terms in the size of the exchange-rate changes.

+Differently from the previous studies, these panel regressions do not use microprice statistics.
+Relative to Gagnon (2009), Gagnon and others (2013), and Karadi and Reiff (2019), and motivated by the levels of inflation in Argentina during the period of interest, this paper has a more systematic treatment of the role of the running (or steady-state) inflation and of the size of the cost shocks on the level of short-term passthrough, and on the overall speed of adjustment.
+Finally, relative to Álvarez and others (2019) we study a different period of time for Argentina, but more importantly, in this paper we concentrate on the effect that large unexpected-cost shocks have on price dynamics, as opposed to the effect of different steady-state inflation levels, which is the main point of Álvarez and others (2019).

 The remainder of the paper is organized as follows.
-In section 2 we provide a brief narrative of macroeconomic events in Argentina in the period 2012-2018 as they pertain to nominal cost shocks and inflation.
-The theoretical analysis is in section 3.
-The firm's problem is described in section 3.1, section 3.2 describes the steady state distribution of price markups over nominal marginal costs, section 3.3 explains how inflation affects optimal decision rules, section 3.4 derives analytically expressions for the impulse responses of consumer prices to cost shocks and section 3.5 contains numerical simulations of how cost shocks affect consumer price dynamics for small and for large cost shocks, and for three different inflation rates (low, high, and extremely high).
-Finally, section 4 compares the predictions of the model with the evidence emerging from city of Buenos Aires consumer price micro-data.
+In section 1 we provide a brief narrative of macroeconomic events in Argentina in the period 2012-2018 as they pertain to nominal cost shocks and inflation.
+The theoretical analysis is in section 2.
+The firm's problem is described in subsection 2.1; subsection 2.2 describes the steady-state distribution of price markups over nominal marginal costs; subsection 2.3 explains how inflation affects optimal decision rules; subsection 2.4 derives analytically expressions for the impulse responses of consumer prices to cost shocks; and subsection 2.5 contains numerical simulations of how cost shocks affect consumer price dynamics for small and for large-cost shocks, and for three different inflation rates (low, high, and extremely high).
+Finally, section 3 compares the predictions of the model with the evidence emerging from city of Buenos Aires consumer price microdata.

-2 Nominal Cost Shocks and Inflation, Argentina 2012-2018
+1. Nominal Cost Shocks and Inflation, Argentina 2012-2018